kashmawy/self_driving_cars/vehicle_tracking/README.md

 The code for this is in get_hog_features, which given an image and orient, pix_per_cell, cell_per_block and feature_vec extracts the HOG features in an image.

-The following shows a vehicle, and the image transformed to YrCb, and the corresponding HOG for the first channel of YrCb:
+The following shows a vehicle, and the image transformed to YCrCb, and the corresponding HOG for the first channel of YCrCb:
 ![Vehicle with HOG](output_images/vehicle_with_hog.png)

 The following shows a non vehicle with the corresponding HOG for the R Channel
 ![Non Vehicle with HOG](output_images/nonvehicle_with_hog.png)

-These hog visualization are for images in YrCb format for only the first channel with the following setting:
+These hog visualization are for images in YCrCb format for only the first channel with the following setting:

 1. orient of 9
 2. pixels per cell of 4